 - Project and Thesis (42 CP)

 Core lectures are compulsory for all students.
-This set of lectures conveys an in-depth understanding of different types of intelligent adaptive systems and introduces students to the most current research in the different areas.
-All core modules consist of a combination of lecture and seminar/tutorial to foster student participation and constant application of learned concepts.
+They provide an in-depth understanding of different types of intelligent adaptive systems and introduce students to current research in several core areas.
+All core modules consist of a combination of lectures and seminars/tutorials to encourage student participation and continuous application of learned content.

-Example areas these modules are selected from may include:
+Example areas these modules can be selected from may include:

-15 credit points can be selected from a range of lectures taught at the Department of Informatics or other departments (if available).
-In comparison to the focus options, these modules can be used to gain knowledge in fields that go beyond the scope of this programme, but are linked to its contents, e.g. Psychology or Biology.
-The lectures are again chosen in consultation with an advisor, to guarantee a meaningful choice in alignment with the student’s background and aims.
+Students can select 15 ECTS credit points from a range of lectures taught at the Department of Informatics or other departments (if available).
+In contrast to focus options, students can use extension options to gain knowledge in areas that go beyond the scope of the IAS Master but are linked to its contents, e.g. Psychology or Biology.
+The lectures are again chosen in consultation with the academic advisor for IAS to guarantee a meaningful choice that aligns with the student’s background and aims.
 German language courses are accepted here, too.

 Project and Thesis

-Students participate in a group project, before undertaking a research project that finally leads to the master thesis.
-Whereas lectures and seminars focus on individual work, the group project, the focus is on teamwork and scientific exchange and defence of ideas, to prepare students for a collaborative scientific environment.
-Students are encouraged to choose projects in preparation for their research project and to actively take part in research projects of a chosen area.
-Two to three students are expected to work as an independent group with a supervisor from the corresponding area.
+Students participate in a group project before undertaking a research project that finally leads to the master thesis.
+Whereas lectures and seminars focus on individual work, the group project revolves around teamwork, scientific exchange, and defence of ideas to prepare students for a collaborative scientific environment.
+We encourage students to engage in projects and to actively take part in research projects of a chosen area in preparation for their master thesis.
+Up to 15 students collaborate as an independent research group with a supervisor from the corresponding academic field.

-A seminar, where all groups meet, gives students the opportunity to present their work to a wider audience of peers, in an environment comparable to a scientific conference.
-In the last term, students work full time on an independent research project which ends with the submission of the final Master’s thesis.
+In the Seminar, all groups meet to allow students to present their work to a broader audience of peers in an environment comparable to a scientific conference.
+In the final term, students work full time on an independent master thesis and end their studies with the successful submission of it.